haraldschilly/panobbgo/doc/source/index.rst

   Date: |today|
   Version: |version|

-Panobbgo is an open-source framework for parallel noisy black-box global optimization.
+|name| is an open-source framework for parallel noisy black-box global optimization.
 The basic idea is to combine a couple of functional building blocks via an :class:`~panobbgo.core.EventBus`.
 Additionally, parallel evaluation of the objective black-box function can be